12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 • Visitors who chatted with you or clicked on a form

-9. Provide sales-focused support for effective eCommerce
+9. Provide sales-focused support to avoid cart abandonment

 Providing your customer service team with the right tools will ensure your site is ready for the sales season rush.